1uka/raspyan/README.md

 Also, it can serve as a guide to anyone starting out in the embedded Linux field, and as an introduction to the basic concepts of the Linux kernel.

-The Raspyan project was developed as a seminar assignment for the "Operating Systems, Modules and Drivers for Embedded Systems" course at the Faculty of Electrical Engineering and Information Technologies in Skopje, under the supervision of Prof. Dr. Marija Kalendar.
+The Raspyan project was developed as a seminar assignment for the *"Operating Systems, Modules and Drivers for Embedded Systems"* course at the ***Faculty of Electrical Engineering and Information Technologies*** in Skopje, under the mentorship of **Prof. Dr. Marija Kalendar**.

 ## Requirements